volcov/volcspy/README.md

 # Volcspy

-Volcspy is a tool to identify "forced" reviews
+Volcspy is a tool to identify "fake" reviews

 ## selection criteria